eugenioenko/interpreter/readme.md

 ##  @script (at-script)
-This is a work in progress of an interpreter writen in typescript of  a scripting language which shares some similarities with javascript.
+This is a work in progress of an interpreter writen in typescript of a scripting language somewhat similar to javascript.

 ### > [Try it out in playground!](https://eugenioenko.github.io/interpreter/)